 for garnish (optional)

-Heat the oven to 400°F and arrange a rack in the middle.
-Heat the olive oil and butter in a medium cast iron pan (or other heavy-bottomed pan) over medium heat.
-When the butter foams, add the chicken, skin-side down, and cook until skin is golden, about 5 to 8 minutes.
+Make The Brown Butter: Heat the olive oil and 4 tablespoons of the butter in a two-handled aluminum pan or a small cast iron pan over medium heat.
+When the butter foams, add the chicken, skin-side down, and cook until skin is golden and the butter is starting to turn golden brown, about 5 to 8 minutes.

-Flip the chicken, skin-side up, then add the garlic cloves then transfer the pan to the oven and let it cook until the chicken is cooked through, about 10 minutes.
+Transfer To The Oven: Flip the chicken, skin-side up, then add the garlic cloves, then transfer the pan to the oven and let it cook until the chicken is cooked through about 10 minutes.

 Finish Cooking: Return the pan to the stovetop, baste the chicken briefly by spooning the butter over the chicken.
 Add the remaining 2 tablespoons of butter and cook over medium heat until the butter is brown, about 3 to 5 minutes more.
 Serve immediately with a squeeze of the halved lemon and, if desired, a pinch of fresh parsley.

 Connect With Salt & Wind Travel